catseye/Robin/README.markdown

 being able to send messages to, and receive messages from, other processes.
 All facilities of the operating system are modelled as such processes.

-Lastly, Robin supports a simple system of raising and handling exceptions.
+Robin supports a simple system of raising and handling exceptions.
 This helps define the semantics of otherwise undefined operations, such as trying to obtain the tail of a non-pair.

+Lastly, Robin unifies (to a degree) programming and static analysis.
+The language itself defines very few rules of static correctness.
+Static analyses are available in modules, just like any other kind of functionality, letting the programmer choose what level of pre-execution checking is applied to their code.

 [Erlang]:   http://erlang.org/
 [PicoLisp]: http://picolisp.com/